Showdown at Railroad Valley | Washington Monthly

 This practice of green-lighting every new mining plan has the effect of shifting the regulatory burden away from the agencies and onto the courts: Staffers just approve everything, then wait to be sued.
 Usually, the lawsuits are brought by tribal and public interest lawyers on the grounds that a mining plan would violate state or federal environmental laws or regulations.
 Sometimes these lawsuits are focused on a narrow procedural violation, and sometimes they’re broader in scope, arguing that a mining plan runs afoul of, say, the Endangered Species Act or the Clean Water Act.
 Most of the time, judges hearing such cases will make as narrow a decision as possible.
 It’s not a judge’s job to consider broadly the best use of federal public lands.
 On occasion, a judge will determine that a mining plan is in violation of a federal environmental law and cannot proceed as proposed.
 But even that decision does not revoke the miners’ property rights over the land; they can always submit a new plan of operation.

 The only end run around this process is a federal land withdrawal—that blunt tool that Haaland used in Railroad Valley.
 The interior secretary, the president, and Congress all have the power to withdraw lands from new mining claims—but even those withdrawals are not all-powerful.
 They too are always subject to valid and existing claims.
 This means that if a miner already has a valid claim to the land, they get to keep it—even if it’s right smack in the middle of a brand-new national park or monument.
 In 2012, for example, Interior Secretary Ken Salazar issued a withdrawal of federal public lands outside of the Grand Canyon.
-A uranium mine, which held valid claims there, but had not yet begun producing, sued.
-The judge sided with the company: Salazar could not prevent the mine from moving forward.
+A uranium mine held claims there, but had not yet begun producing.
+An Indian tribe and conservationist sued, challenging whether the mine’s claims were valid.
+But a federal judge sided with the company: Salazar’s land withdrawal could not prevent the mine from moving forward.
 Biden recently used his authority to establish a national monument on that same piece of land, but that, too, is subject to the mining company’s valid and existing claims.
 The land is still a national monument—it just has a uranium mine in the middle of it.
 (With uranium prices rising, the mine is now ramping up operations.)

 This kludgy, court-dependent regulatory process is bad for everyone.
 Mining advocates don’t like being forced into litigation, and they don’t like land withdrawals, which often unilaterally remove tens of thousands of acres of federal lands from new mining exploration.
 But conservationists and tribal groups don’t like the process either.
 Their lawsuits are often the only means by which mining operations are held accountable to existing laws.
 The process is also expensive, inefficient, and time consuming, and it puts an inappropriate burden on courts.
 If the federal government were functioning properly, bureaucrats would have both the resources and the explicit authority to examine a new mining plan, determine if it would violate environmental laws, and then, crucially, weigh whether a particular type of mine would serve the public interest on a particular parcel of the public’s land.
 But they don’t do any of that—not even close.
 Even as their workloads are ballooning, federal land agencies are understaffed, under-resourced, and underfunded.
 “The mining companies have essentially unlimited resources to push their mining projects,” Flynn says.
 “The agencies are so outgunned.”